GMP clearance Sponsor Information Dashboard (SID)

 Figure 2 shows the trend of applications in our CV streams over the past year with each line representing a different stream.

-Both the Non-Sterile Active Pharmaceutical Ingredient (NS-API) and Non-Sterile Finished Product (NS-FP) streams are reducing as expected whilst both sterile streams continue to remain relatively steady.
+Both the Non-Sterile Active Pharmaceutical Ingredient (NS-API) and Non-Sterile Finished Product (NS-FP) streams are reducing as expected.
+The rate of reduction in the NS FP stream has increased following the allocation of additional resources, whilst both sterile streams continue to remain relatively steady.

-Figure 2 shows a line graph detailing the number of Good Manufacturing Practice (GMP) clearance compliance verification applications pending assessment in each stream between Q4 2024 and Q4 2025.
+Figure 2 shows a line graph detailing the number of Good Manufacturing Practice (GMP) clearance compliance verification applications pending assessment in each stream between Q2 2025 and Q2 2026.

 The vertical axis represents the total number of GMP clearance applications within the TGA’s application lodgement system.